Concerns over PG&E rate hurting solar market

 Other solar advocates stress that whats on the table is a proposal that is likely to change.

 Im not prepared to say this is some kind of death knell, said Adam Browning, executive director of the nonprofit Vote Solar Initiative.
-While it lowers the top tier, it also expands the middle tier, and could possibly bring more people into a sweet spot for solar.
+While it lowers the top tier, it also expands the middle tier amid income-based utility charges across the state, and could possibly bring more people into a sweet spot for solar.
 This is PG&Es proposal, and now people can weigh in.
 What we dont want is for people to freeze in their tracks.

 The solar industry currently enjoys several incentives, from a 30 percent federal tax credit to a state rebate.
-But its no secret that one of the biggest drivers of solar has been the tiered electricity rates, along with the perception that they are likely to rise every year.
+But its no secret that one of the biggest drivers of solar has been the tiered electricity rates, as utilities look to buy more solar power even as they are likely to rise every year.
 Thats one reason why the residential solar market has taken off in warmer inland cities such as Bakersfield, Chico, Clovis and Fresno.

 If you live in a sunny place and are in the fifth tier, thats when solar makes the most sense, said Severin Borenstein, director of the Berkeleybased University of California Energy Institute.
 But you are betting that PG&E is going to maintain these steep prices.
 If we go back to flatter price schedules, the economics go down the toilet.